WiiConnect24

-WiiConnect24 was a feature of the Nintendo Wi-Fi Connection for the Wii console.
+WiiConnect24 was a feature of Nintendo Wi-Fi Connection for the Wii.
 It was first announced at Electronic Entertainment Expo (E3) in mid-2006 by Nintendo.
 It enabled the user to remain connected to the Internet while the console was on standby.
-For example, a friend could send messages to another player's town without the other player being present in the game in Animal Crossing: City Folk.
+For example, in Animal Crossing: City Folk, a friend could send messages to another player without the recipient being present in the game at the same time as the sender.

-On June 27, 2013, WiiConnect24 service features were globally terminated.
-Consequently, the Wii channels that required it, online data exchange via Wii Message Board, and passive online features for certain games (the latter two of which made use of 16-digit Wii Friend Codes) have all been rendered unusable.
+On June 27, 2013, Nintendo shut down WiiConnect24.
+Consequently, the Wii channels that required it, online data exchange via Wii Message Board, and passive online features for certain games (the latter two of which made use of 16-digit Wii Friend Codes) were all rendered unusable.

-The Wii U does not officially support WiiConnect24, so most preloaded and downloadable Wii channels were unavailable on the Wii U's Wii Mode menu and Wii Shop Channel respectively, even prior to WiiConnect24's termination.
-On the discontinuation date, the defunct downloadable Wii channels were removed from the Wii Shop Channel.
+The Wii U does not officially support WiiConnect24, therefore most preloaded and downloadable Wii channels were unavailable on the Wii U's Wii Mode menu and Wii Shop Channel, even prior to WiiConnect24's shutdown.
+On the shutdown date, the defunct downloadable Wii channels were removed from the Wii Shop Channel.

-WiiConnect24 has been succeeded by SpotPass, a different trademark name for similar content-pushing functions that the Nintendo Network service can perform for the newer Nintendo 3DS and Wii U consoles.
+WiiConnect24 was succeeded by SpotPass, a different trademark name for similar content-pushing functions that the Nintendo Network service could perform for the newer Nintendo 3DS and Wii U consoles.
+SpotPass shut down alongside the Nintendo Network on April 8, 2024.

-In 2015, a fan-made service called RiiConnect24 went live as a replacement for WiiConnect24, and aims to bring back WiiConnect24 to those who have a homebrewed Wii console.
-As of now, the service offers online access to all of the Wii's Channels released in North America, as well as sending messages to other users in the Wii Message Board.
+In 2015 and 2020, fan-made services, called RiiConnect24 and WiiLink respectively, were established as replacements for WiiConnect24, aimed at bringing back WiiConnect24 to those that have a homebrewed Wii console.
+RiiConnect24 was merged into WiiLink on December 29, 2023.
+Currently, WiiLink offers access to most services using the functionality, as well as sending messages to other users in the Wii Message Board.